 Workers in many industries depend on bonuses in addition to whatever wage or salary they make.
 While an employer is not required to offer any bonuses, once an employer promises a bonus or has an existing bonus program, they may become obligated to pay employees who qualify for the bonus.

 Courts are showing they have an increasing desire to identify schemes involving companies that claim their bonus program is discretionary, but their program meets the legal criteria for being a contractual obligation.
-Courts are now taking steps to consider all facts relative to such cases.
+Law courts are now taking steps to consider all facts relative to such cases.
 This includes determining if it has been a company’s historical practice to regularly pay bonuses to its employees.
 A company that does this may have created a contractual obligation to pay bonuses.

 These are considered sums paid to an employee as a gift on a holiday or another type of special occasion.
 They are often given as a reward for good service.
 These bonuses are not measured or calculated based on work product or efficiency.
 They are not intended to be used for determining an employee’s regular pay.

 Bonuses are based directly on a company’s work-performance policy.
 They could be part of a written employment contract, implied company obligation or a verbal agreement.
 Evaluations are based on job performance, are measured and could be based on sales, revenue targets or other types of accomplishments that are pre-determined.

 An earned bonus is considered the same as wages in California.
 According to California Labor Code 204, an employee is entitled to receive timely payment of their bonus.
 It must appear on an employee’s pay statement as it is subject to withholding taxes.

 Bonus After Termination